How to Remove Iron From Water

 Iron Removal with Water Softeners

 Technically, industrial water softeners can remove dissolved ferrous iron by ion exchange, just as they remove calcium and magnesium.
 Further, precipitated iron can be removed by filtration.
 Problems arise, however, in getting the iron out of the softener bed during regeneration.
-Precipitated iron (ferric hydroxide), formed when soluble ferrous iron is oxidized by oxygen in air, is a gelatinous, sticky material which tends to adhere to the beads or particles in a softener bed.
+Precipitated iron (ferric hydroxide), formed when soluble ferrous iron is oxidized by oxygen in the air, is a gelatinous, sticky material that tends to adhere to the beads or particles in a softener bed.
 These strictly physical properties make it difficult to rid a softener bed of this material even with a thorough backwash, and it may gradually accumulate in the bed.
 After a period of this accumulation, slugs of iron may appear in the softened water immediately after regeneration or after abrupt increases in water flow through the softener.
 Since the materials may also clog the pores of the ion exchange material in the softener bed, it can gradually reduce the hardness removal capacity.
 Both of these effects create obvious problems for the user of the water.

 Ideally, ferrous iron removed by ion exchange should be discharged with the hardness during the usual brine regeneration.
 In practice, however, it is usual for at least some of this iron to be converted to the ferric, insoluble state by oxygen in the regeneration water or brine.
 Thus, some of this iron is retained in the softener, and in time, may produce the slugs or fouling previously described above.